 Technical: Show &Tech

-· Miamisburg DI5 managed by Jarrett and Melissa Kachenmeister with members Heba Fatima, Corbin Kachenmeister, Jeffery Razor, Nora Skudlarek, and Matthew Thompson.
-First place in elementary division.
-Advancing to State Competition.
+- Miamisburg DI5 managed by Jarrett and Melissa Kachenmeister with members Heba Fatima, Corbin Kachenmeister, Jeffery Razor, Nora Skudlarek, and Matthew Thompson.
+Fifth place in elementary division.

 Scientific: Top Secret

-· Miamisburg High School managed by Robin Timpe, Christine Clayton, and Greg Pelfrey with members Blake Boyd, Owen Clayton, Eliza Gauthier, and Brady Timpe.
+- Miamisburg High School managed by Robin Timpe, Christine Clayton, and Greg Pelfrey with members Blake Boyd, Owen Clayton, Eliza Gauthier, and Brady Timpe.
 First place in senior division.
-Advancing to State Competition.
+(Advancing to Global Finals)

 Engineering: In It Together

-· Straight Outta Miamisburg managed by Jim Noel and Rob Thompson with members Chrys Alobwede, JD Gillum, Mason Lucas, Julian McCray, David Noel, Aiden Tallet, and Josh Thompson.
-First place in middle division.
-Advancing to State Competition.
+- Straight Outta Miamisburg managed by Jim Noel and Rob Thompson with members Chrys Alobwede, JD Gillum, Mason Lucas, Julian McCray, David Noel, Aiden Tallet, and Josh Thompson.
+Second place in middle division.
+(Advancing to Global Finals)

 Project Outreach: Ready, Willing, & Fable!